-Mimi is a 42 year old female who started walking 30 minutes a day to decrease her weight and to build up her physical tolerance.
-She is 54 and weighs 185 pounds.
-She has been exercising for only a week.
+Mimi is a 42-year-old female who started walking 30 minutes a day to decrease her weight and to build up her physical tolerance.
+She is 5’4’’ and weighs 185 pounds.
+She has been exercising routinely for only a week.
 She is a non-smoker.
-Drinks at least 10 cups of coffee a day at work.
-A year ago she had developed hypertension and is a border line diabetic.
+Drinks at least 10 cups of coffee a day, mostly at work.
+A year ago she had developed hypertension and is a borderline diabetic.
 She can tell when her blood sugar gets low because she gets an odd taste in her mouth.
-She carries peanut butter crackers with her and that seems to bring her blood sugar up.
+She carries peanut butter crackers with her which seems to bring her blood sugar up.

-Last week her shoes started to get tight and she noticed her ankles swelling.
-Mimi attributed this to being on her feet all the time at work.
-She loves her job, and is a hard working waitress, who works on limited sleep and works odd hours.
+Last week her shoes started to get tight, and she noticed her ankles swelling.
+Mimi attributed this to being on her feet all the time at her workplace.
+She loves her job and is a hardworking waitress, who works on limited sleep and at odd hours.
 She developed chest pain a few weeks ago and attributed it to moving boxes of food supplies.
 She suddenly felt weak, dizzy, and short of breath at work.
 Her manager called 911 when Mimi became pale, very short of breath (SOB) and started to pass out.
 He had to ease her to the floor.

-When the ambulance came Mimi had a blood pressure of 200/100, respirations were 28 with an oxygen saturation of 88%.
+When the ambulance arrived, Mimi had a blood pressure of 200/110; respirations were 28 with an oxygen saturation of 88%.
 She was extremely SOB.
-Her heart rate was 140 and she was in sinus tachycardia.
+Her heart rate was 140, and she was in sinus tachycardia.
 Her temperature was 97.6 F. Her blood glucose was 90.
-She had no chest pain only palpitations which scared her.
+She had no chest pain yet could feel heart palpitations, which scared her.

 The ambulance paramedic placed her on a cardiac monitor, started her on oxygen 4 liters per minutes via a nasal cannula which increased her Oxygen saturation to 96%.
 A peripheral IV was started with normal saline.
-Her EKG revealed a normal sinus rhythm to a narrow complex sinus tachycardia ranging from 98 to 130.
-A non encoated ASA was given.
-A cardiologist read the EKG and would be evaluating her once she arrived in the emergency room.
+Her EKG revealed a normal sinus rhythm varying to a narrow complex sinus tachycardia ranging from 98 to 130.
+One non-coated ASA was given.
+A station-based cardiologist read the EKG and would be evaluating her once she arrived in the emergency room.

-Individuals with left ventricular failure generally present to health care practitioners in one of three ways:
+Individuals with left ventricular failure in general initially present to health care practitioners in one of three ways:

-Should either systolic or diastolic failures occur, blood coming into the left side of the heart from the lungs will congest or back up, the pressure difference from this increase in congestion causing fluid or lung water as it is sometimes referred to, to exude into the lung fields.
+Should either systolic or diastolic failures be present, blood coming into the left side of the heart from the lungs will congest or ‘back up,’ with the pressure difference from this increase in congestion causing fluid or ‘lung water’ as it is sometimes referred to, to exude into the lung fields.
 This is, of course, pulmonary hypertension.
-This form of hypertension is incredibly damaging to the pulmonary tissues and sets up the conditions that are needed for the dreaded pulmonary edema, also at times referred to as drowning in your own fluid.
+This form of hypertension is incredibly damaging to the pulmonary tissues and sets up the conditions that are needed for the dreaded condition of pulmonary edema, also at times referred to as ‘drowning in your own fluid.’
 As the heart's ability to effectively pump decreases, peripheral blood flow slows down, typically causing fluid to build up in tissues throughout the body (generalized edema).
 It is because of this excess of fluid or congestion that the descriptive term congestive heart failure is a bit more widely used than the more correct term, heart failure.

-The right atrium is the receiving chamber for venous (unoxygenated) blood from the systemic circulation-from the arms, head, abdomen, and legs.
-It receives blood that returns to the heart through the superior vena cava (draining blood from the head and upper extremities), inferior vena cava (draining blood from the abdominal viscera and the lower extremities), the coronary sinus (draining blood from the circulation of the heart) and the many tiny Thebeisian veins (draining small amounts of blood directly from the atrial wall itself).
+The right atrium is the receiving chamber for venous (unoxygenated) blood from the systemic circulation - from the arms, head, abdomen, and legs.
+It receives blood that returns to the heart through the superior vena cava (draining blood from the head and upper extremities), inferior vena cava (draining blood from the abdominal viscera and the lower extremities), the coronary sinus (draining blood from the circulation of the heart muscle itself) and the many tiny Thebesian veins (draining small amounts of blood directly from the atrial vessel walls).
 The blood is then propelled through the tricuspid valve during right atrial systole into the right ventricle where it then is ejected through the pulmonic valve into the left and right pulmonary arteries and into the lungs where the blood is replenished with oxygen.

 Blood flow through the Right Heart (i.e. from the body into the lungs)

 The most common cause of right ventricular heart failure is prior left-sided heart failure which increases pulmonary venous pressure.
-Increased pulmonary venous pressure leads to a state of generalized pulmonary arterial hypertension which results in a thickening of the muscular walls of the right atrium and ventricle.
-In a similar fashion, tricuspid regurgitation may also result in right ventricular failure.
+Increased pulmonary venous pressure leads to a state of generalized pulmonary arterial hypertension which results in a thickening of the muscular walls of the right atrium and ventricle.11 In a similar fashion, tricuspid regurgitation may also result in right ventricular failure.
 The force of blood being pushed backward past an incompetent tricuspid valve can set up conditions for pulmonary hypertension and right ventricular heart failure.
-This is just one example of why it is so important that a complete diagnostic workup be completed.
+This is just one example of why it is so important that a complete diagnostic workup is made routinely.
 Other causes of strictly right-sided failure can be mitral stenosis, primary pulmonary hypertension, multiple pulmonary emboli, pulmonary artery or valve stenosis, and right ventricular myocardial infarction.
-(Merck Manual, 2005; 2014).

 Right-sided ventricular failure is closely associated with the development of systemic venous congestive symptoms.
-The sluggish venous congestion in turn leads to a moderate hepatic dysfunction that is common in CHF secondary to right-sided heart failure.
-The ailing liver manifests with what are usually modest increases in both conjugated and unconjugated bilirubin, prothrombin time, and in hepatic enzymes (e.g. alkaline phosphatase, AST, ALT).
-None of these abnormal laboratory values by themselves is particularly diagnostic for CHF however.
-As circulation becomes increasingly compromised, red flags such as markedly reduced splanchnic blood flow and hypotension occur.
-When these are present, a state of central necrosis begins to form around the hepatic veins causing inflammation and acute symptoms that may be severe enough to suggest hepatitis with acute liver failure.
-If that is not enough, hepatic circulation slows down directly contributing to a reduced aldosterone breakdown by the impaired liver.
-This is very important, as it further contributes to overall fluid retention.
-(Merck Manual, 2005; 2014).
+The sluggish venous congestion, in turn, leads to a moderate hepatic dysfunction that is common in CHF secondary to right-sided heart failure.
+The pressure affected liver manifests with what are usually modest increases in both conjugated and unconjugated bilirubin, prothrombin time, and in hepatic enzymes (e.g., alkaline phosphatase, AST, ALT).
+None of these abnormal laboratory values by themselves is particularly diagnostic for CHF.
+However, as circulation becomes increasingly compromised, these tells along with red flags such as markedly reduced splanchnic blood flow and hypotension begin to manifest.
+Gradually, when these are present, a state of central necrosis begins to form around the hepatic veins causing inflammation and acute symptoms that may be severe enough to suggest hepatitis with acute liver failure.
+If that is not enough to tweak a clinician’s attention, hepatic circulation slows down, directly contributing to a reduced aldosterone breakdown by the impaired liver.12 This is a very important indicator and will further contribute to overall fluid retention.

-Do be aware that generalized volume overload and increased systemic venous pressure can occur in polycythemia, over-perfusion of blood products, acute renal failure with over hydration, or in obstruction of either vena cava.
-If these conditions occur, they can readily simulate CHF.
+Do be aware that generalized volume overload and increased systemic venous pressure can occur in instances of polycythemia, over-perfusion of blood products, acute renal failure with overhydration, or in obstruction of either vena cava.
+If these conditions occur, they may readily “simulate CHF.”
 Myocardial function may be completely normal, merely masked by what is occurring throughout the rest of the vascular system.

-Be alert to the fact that the presence of peripheral edema is not a reliable sign of CHF.
-The presence of an observable jugular venous distention and hepatojugular reflex are a very good visual indication that something is wrong with that individual's heart pumping pressures.
+It is important to remember that the presence of peripheral edema on its own is not a reliable sign of CHF.
+Another easily visible clue is the presence of an observable jugular venous distention and hepatojugular reflex, both of which are a very good visual indication that something is wrong with that individual’s heart pumping pressures.
 The hepatojugular reflex is an elevation of venous pressure visible in the jugular veins.
-It can be demonstrated when there is either active or impending right-sided heart failure by applying firm pressure with the flat hand over the person's liver or upper abdomen.
-(Merck Manual, 2005; 2014).
+It can be demonstrated when there is either active or impending right-sided heart failure by applying firm pressure with the flat hand over the person’s liver or upper abdomen.12

 Notice the thickening of both ventricle walls in an effort to increase strength of heartbeat